This page is to help you decide about COVID-19 vaccination for your child age 6 months or older.

 You may decide to wait until more information is available about COVID-19 vaccines in children before deciding to get a vaccine.

 If you decide not to get your child vaccinated, there is a greater risk they could get COVID-19.
-Their symptoms will most likely be mild if they get the virus, but they will still need to isolate from others.
-This means they may miss school and other activities.
+Their symptoms will most likely be mild, but they will still need to isolate from others.
+This means they may miss school, childcare and other activities.

 You will need to take extra care to protect your child against COVID-19.

-Children aged 15 or younger will need the consent of one parent or legal guardian to get vaccinated.
+Children under 16 will need the consent of one parent or legal guardian to get vaccinated.

-If parents or joint guardians do not agree about getting your child vaccinated, you should discuss and try to resolve this between yourselves before registering your child.
+If you're a parent or guardian and do not agree about getting your child vaccinated, discuss and try to resolve this between yourselves before booking an appointment for your child.

 If a vaccinator, including your GP or pharmacist, is notified that one parent or guardian does not consent to the child being vaccinated, the vaccine should not be given.